-One of the easiest ways to file your taxes is to e-file.
-When you E-file, you submit your tax information through a form online.
-There is no need to fill out a paper form, head to the post office,or send it off.
-It is one of the easiest ways to complete your taxes and is very convenient.In this article, we’ll talk about how you can e-file your 1040EZ form.
+One of the easiest ways to file 1040EZ tax form is to e-file.
+When you e-file, you submit your tax information through a form online.
+There is no need to fill out a paper form, head to the post office or send it off.
+It is one of the easiest ways to complete your 1040 tax form and is very convenient.
+Here we’ll provide step by step process about how you can e-file your 1040EZ form online.

-The due date to E-file the 1040EZ form is April 18, 2017.
+The due date to e-file the 1040EZ form is April 18, 2017.
 If you file after the tax deadline, you may be penalized and having to pay interest and penalties.
 However, there are a few exceptions.

 - If you live in Massachusetts or Maine, your deadline is extended until April 19, 2017 because of the Patriots’ Day holiday.